You’ve thought long and hard about your business plans, and always dreamed of becoming your own boss.

 If you’re using a website builder and eCommerce platform like Zyro, you should already have some data capture and analytics tools at your disposal.

-For instance, every eCommerce package with Zyro gives you access to realtime sales reports and tools like Google Tag Manager, Google Analytics, Facebook pixel, and Pinterest tag, among others.
+For instance, every eCommerce package with Zyro gives you access to real time sales reports and tools like Google Tag Manager, Google Analytics, Facebook pixel, and Pinterest tag, among others and analytics are everything.

 While you might choose to use some tools more than others, collecting as much data from as many sources as possible will give you the best view of your company’s current status.